Board of Directors

 Amanda Baker (she/her) is a producer, theatre artist, and technologist specializing in immersive and interactive theatre.
 She holds a BAH in Computing and the Creative Arts and a Certificate in Business from Queen’s University, and a Master’s in Drama, Theatre & Performance Studies from the University of Toronto.
 She is currently the Festival Administrator for The Kick & Push Festival and Bookkeeper for Generator.
 Her recent work includes production managing Single Thread’s “Virtual Ambrose,” UX Designer for “The Social Within the City”, and Quality Assurance for the Cohort coding framework.
 As a disabled artist, accessibility is a strong aspect of her practice, and with CCA support she is currently working on an autobiographical show exploring the humour and realities of living with chronic illness.

-Alyce Souoldre, Director
+Alyce Soulodre, Director

 Barbara Bell, Director